briandenicola/TodoWithCosmosDBExample/README.md

 3. wget https://github.com/bjd145/DocumentDBSampleCode/archive/master.zip (or do a git clone https://github.com/bjd145/DocumentDBSampleCode.git )
 4. unzip master.zip
 5. dotnet restore
-6. dotnet build - This will be executed in the next secion.
+6. dotnet build - This will be executed in the next section.

 Azure - Create Document DB
 ============================